giantswarm/gitops-template/docs/repo_structure.md

 the `MC_NAME.yaml` Kustomization CR, whereas resources below the line are managed by the `WC_NAME.yaml`, see the [Flux Kustomization CRs Involved](#flux-kustomizations-crs-involved).

-Security of resources is provided by the means of GPG encryption.
-Repository provides a way to manage all the encryption and decryption keys through its structure, see the [Security Architecture](#security-architecture).
+The security of resources is provided by GPG encryption.
+The repository provides a way to manage all the encryption and decryption keys through its structure, see the [Security Architecture](#security-architecture).

 ## Security Architecture